 Details get Chris’s attention, whether he’s listening to music or working with clients on museums or archives.
 Chris finds inspiration in subtleties, he says, be it "a striking image or a piece of music—anything that changes, or evolves, or reveals new things each time you experience it."
 Those observational skills are a fine complement to his architectural talents.
-Leading the Cultural Practice for SmithGroup, Chris has to balance the big ideas and the tiny details to create architecture that has the capacity to deliver those layers of experience.
-Chris jokes that "I'm continually surprised by my capacity to obsess over even the most unseen details of a project.
-But the fun lies in the power of details to reinforce big ideas."
-In the end, it’s truly understanding his clients that makes the difference.
-"The design solution that really makes a building work comes not just from understanding the client’s communicated needs, but also seeing firsthand how they do their work," he suggests.
-"Listening has to be supplemented with focused observation."
-That focus will no doubt come in handy if he ever gets the chance to pursue a hobby on his wish list: learning to play bluegrass mandolin.
+Leading SmithGroup's Washington, DC Cultural studio, Chris has to balance the big ideas and the tiny details to create architecture that has the capacity to deliver those layers of experience.
+Chris jokes that "I'm often surprised by my capacity to obsess over even the most unseen details of a project.
+But the fun lies in the power of details to reinforce big ideas.
+Successful design comes not just from understanding and implementing the client’s communicated needs, but through shaping the details that enhance experiences."